MiguelCardoso19/MiguelCardoso19/README.md

 **👀 About Me:**
 Former welder turned coding enthusiast.
-I thrive on challenges, embrace the unknown, and live for the grind.
-Eager to absorb new tech and always ready for the next learning curve.
+Ignited by a fascination with technology and Web3.
+Committed to leveraging my skills to drive innovation and tackle new challenges.

 ---
 **⚙️ Technical Skills:**